-Dr. Michael Hagenlocher is a Research Associate in the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) and the Environmental Vulnerability & Ecosystem Services (EVES) sections of UNU-EHS.
+Dr. Michael Hagenlocher is an Associate Academic Officer in the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) and the Environmental Vulnerability & Ecosystem Services (EVES) sections of UNU-EHS.
 He holds a PhD in Applied Geoinformatics from the University of Salzburg’s Doctoral College ‘GIScience’ in Austria which was conducted in close collaboration with the Harvard T.H.
 Chan School of Public Health, USA.

 Dr. Hagenlocher has a broad interest in climate change (adaptation), disaster risk reduction and public health.
 Much of his work focuses on developing concepts and methods for the spatial assessment of risk, social vulnerability and resilience in the context of climate change, natural hazards and vector-borne diseases at different scales.